Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: Preliminaries

 \section{Preliminaries}

-In this section, we formally define the multi-campaign diffusion model, the eventual influence limitation problem presented by Budak et al.\ \cite{budak2011limiting}, and present an overview of Kempe et al.\ and Borgs et al.'s work \cite{kempe2003, borgs2012} on the influence maximization problem.
+In this section, we formally define the multi-campaign diffusion model, the eventual influence limitation problem presented by Budak et al.\ \cite{budak2011limiting}, and present an overview of the state-of-the-art reverse sampling approach \cite{kempe2003, borgs2012, Tang2014} for the influence maximization problem.